Dalva Brothers Antiques, Antique Furniture, New York

 Marius Paulme

 Fauteuils from the suite are in the Chicago Art Institute and the Minneapolis Museum of Art.
-One is signed Jacob.
-A very similar, but slightly later chair, in the Musée des Arts Décoratifs, is signed Jacob Frères rue Meslée.
-A drawing of a very similar Directoire fauteuil is also in the Musée des Arts Décoratifs.
+One is signed by Jacob.
+A very similar, but slightly later chair, in the Musée des Arts Décoratifs, is attributed to Georges Jacob and dated circa 1790.
+Several drawings of very similar fauteuils, also in the Musée des Arts Décoratifs, are by Jean-Démosthène Dugourc, the probable designer of the suite.

 Origin: France Period: Louis XVI